 The Verde River Runoff is a 5 and 10 mile, canoe and kayak race on the Verde River in Camp Verde, Arizona held in March.
-It is organized by the Verde River Valley Nature Organization (VRVNO.org).
-This race is modeled after the very successful Northern Arizona University’s Verde River Canoe Challenge that was held from 2000 to 2011.
+It is organized and presented by Friends of the Verde River, VerdeRiver.org.

 All proceeds benefit the conservation and outdoor recreation in and on the Verde River Valley.
 With multiple categories for entry, the Verde River Runoff is a great river run for a variety of experienced paddlers.